Mutual organization: Modern mutuality

 Some mutual financial institutions offer services very similar to (if not the same as) those of a commercial bank.
 In some markets, mutuals offer very competitive interest rates and fee tariffs on savings and deposit accounts, mortgages and loans.
 The members who save and borrow with the mutual ultimately own the business.

 Conversion

-Mutualization or mutualisation is the process by which a joint stock company changes legal form to a mutual organization or a cooperative, so that the majority of the stock is owned by employees or customers.
+Mutualization or mutualisation is the process by which a joint stock company changes legal form to a mutual organization or a cooperative, so that the majority of the stock is owned by employees or customers, thereafter known as members.

-Demutualization (or privatization) is the reverse process, in which a mutual may convert itself to a non-mutual through the process.
-This process became increasingly common in the 1980s as a result of deregulation.
-In the United States, conversion may be full, to a public company, or, in many states, partial, to a mutual holding company.
+Demutualization or demutualisation is the reverse process, whereby a mutual may convert itself to a joint-stock company.
+In the United States, this process became increasingly common in the 1980s as a result of deregulation.
+Conversion may be full, to a public company, or in many states, partial, to a mutual holding company.